gdg-x/zeppelin/_posts/2020-02-17-in-conversation-with-hannah-foxwell.markdown

 #### What do you think will be the next big thing in software?
 There are so many things I could put here!
 For me personally I’m just starting to see the benefits of IoT products in my day to day life – for example being able to answer my doorbell via an app when I’m travelling, or turn on the heating when I’m on my way home!
 I think it’s still in early adopter phase at the moment but pretty soon we’ll see all homes and businesses equipped with internet enabled devices.

-Hannah Foxwell is speaking at 10.15am in the Planet room, with her session ‘Reliability Engineering for Humans’
+*Hannah Foxwell is speaking at 10.15am in the **Invicta** room, with her session ‘Reliability Engineering for Humans’*